tozielinski/pp-php-ec-example/README.md

 ## Usage

-you have to create PayPal REST sandbox credentials and to insert them into config/Config.php as client_id and client_secret for the correct environment.
+You have to create PayPal REST sandbox credentials and copy/move config/Config.php.sav to config/Config.php.
+Insert the credentials into config/Config.php as client_id and client_secret for the correct environment.

+## Attention

+the approval window will not close automatically, because the return_url is missing in the payload/payment_source/experience_context!
+Close the tab or window manually and go back to the checkout-window.